 Under the Electricity Restructuring Act, 2004 (Bill 100), a new mechanism was created commencing January 1, 2005 called the global adjustment.
 The global adjustment reflects the difference between total payments made to contracted generators (including NUGs and Ontario Power Authority supply procurements), load reduction contracts and regulated OPG generators (prescribed assets) and any offsetting market revenues.
 In addition, effective April 1, 2005 the transitional OPG Non-Prescribed Assets rebate was established.
 This rebate required OPG to make payments to consumers for revenues in excess of specified amounts earned on its non-prescribed assets for the period beginning April 1st, 2005 and ending April 30th, 2009.
 More detail on these mechanisms and how they are reflected in the calculation of TMC can be found in the memo entitled TMC Calculation - The Global Adjustment and OPG Non-Prescribed Asset Rebate.

-Beginning in 2011, the way that the Global Adjustment is allocated to customers has been changed.
-Prior to 2011, the Global Adjustment was allocated to all customers based on their energy use.
-Effective January 1, 2011, an amendment to Ontario Regulation 429/04 established two classes of consumers: Class A consumers, with average monthly demand greater than 5 MW, and Class B consumers.
-TMC is calculated to reflect the allocation of the Global Adjustment to wholesale market participants at a 100 per cent load factor under the amended regulation.
+Beginning in 2011, the way that the Global Adjustment is allocated to consumers was changed.
+Prior to 2011, the Global Adjustment was allocated to all consumers based on their energy use.
+Ontario Regulation 398/10 changed this by amending Ontario Regulation 429/04.
+The amended regulation establishes two classes of consumers: Class A consumers, with average monthly demand greater than 5 MW; and Class B consumers.
+Under the amended Regulation the Global Adjustment is allocated differently to Class A and Class B consumers.

 Refinement of Data Source for Wholesale Market Service Charges